anushabc/AI-100-Design-Implement-Azure-AISol/Lab8-Detect_Language/02-Detect_Language.md

 1. Search for **Microsoft.Azure.CognitiveServices.Language.TextAnalytics**, select it then select **Install**, then select **I Accept**

-1. Open the **Startup.cs** file, add the following using statements:
+1. Open the **Startup.cs** file, Check the following using statements:

 ```csharp
 using Microsoft.Azure.CognitiveServices.Language.TextAnalytics;